jnnjogu/Aviation_accidents_risk_assessment/README.md

 # Objective
 We will analyze a dataset from the National Transportation Safety Board (NTSB) containing aviation accident records from 1962 to 2023.
 From this data, we will determine which aircraft models have the lowest risk in terms of accidents, fatalities, and serious injuries.
 These insights will then inform the decision on which aircraft to purchase for the company’s expansion into the aviation business.

+### Specific Objectives
+1. To determine which aircraft brands are historically associated with the lowest accident frequencies and better safety records.
+2. To quantify the number of accidents per aircraft, helping to identify low-risk models based on historical data.
+3. To evaluate the relationship between engine configuration and fatalities, and identify engine types that demonstrate better safety performance.
+4. To understand when accidents most commonly occur (e.g., Takeoff, Landing, Cruise), providing operational insights that can guide risk management strategies during flight operations.

 # Data
 The dataset contains detailed records of civil aviation accidents and selected incidents in the United States and international waters.
 The key data columns we will be using include: